Perturbation of FRW Spacetime in NP Formalism: Perturbation of the space-time

 \section{Perturbation of the space-time}

 Now we look at the perturbation equations.
-In combination with the $\Psi$'s that vanish in the background, we should take the unperturbed directional derivatives and spin coefficients for first order perturbation equations.
-Then we can write the first order perturbed Bianchi identities as
+In combination with the $\Psi$'s that vanish in the background, we should take the unperturbed directional derivatives and spin coefficients for the first order perturbation equations.
+These equations are given by

+where the explicit terms in the Ricci tensors (enclosed in square brackets) are found on page 50 of Ref. \cite{chandra}.
+The letters (a), (b), etc. correspond to those equations there.